 In 2011, Dr. Marita A. Andaman-Rillo, eldest daughter of the founders, passed on the presidency of SDCA to the equally dynamic and capable youngest Andaman son, Dr. Gregorio A. Andaman, Jr. Constantly pushing for continuous change andimprovement, Dr. Andaman, in his first year of presidency, launched the institution’s battlecry “Revolutionizing Education”, a campaign reflective of the Caviteno’s aggresiveness and fighting spirit.
 Highlights of this academic transformation include the launch the Basic Education Unit (Preschool, Elementary, and High School), and accreditation of Business Administration, Information Technology, Education, Psychology, Hospitality Management and Nursing programs by the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA), both in 2012.

-A community of dynamic and proactive scholars and learners within the Asia-Pacific region upholding the highest standards of excellence in education, research, and community service, towards the attainment of a better quality of life.
+A community of dynamic and proactive scholars and learners within the Asia-Pacific region upholding the high standards of excellence in education, research, and community service, towards the attainment of a better quality of life.

 St.Dominic College of Asia aims to:

 - Prepare the students to become competent, productive and socially responsible professionals.